danielgyu/Pubg-ETL-Pipeline/README.md

 ## The reason for each software used

-  `Star schema` was picked to provide denomralized table forms for easy table joins.
+  `Star schema` was chosen in order to provide denomralized table forms for easy table joins.
 I specifically had the data scientsts & analysts in mid when making modeling.
 Because all my data are related to the game itself and not to sales or other business metrics.
   Therefore, `Redshift` was selected because it provides fast reads and easy aggregation by columns.
 Location data became the fact table since lots of insights can be found by restricting an area of a map.
-Sample queries can be,
+A sample query to look for insights based on part of the map area can be like as follows,
 ```sql
 SELECT de.weapon, de.time, m.match_id, p.dmg, p.kills
 FROM locations l